Credit Bureau of Canada Collections

 Is this your agency?
 Verify this listing

-Credit Bureau of Canada Collections (CBCC), operating as CollectCents Inc., is a third-party debt collection agency that has operated across Canada since 1947.
-CBCC is ISO 9001 certified.
+At a glance Credit Bureau of Canada Collections (CBCC) is a licensed, third-party debt collection agency that operates under the name CollectCents.
 It is not a credit bureau, despite the name.
+The company has collected debts across Canada since 1947.

 What is Credit Bureau of Canada Collections?

-You might also see them operating under the name CollectCents™.
-The head office is in Mississauga.
+You'll also see them operating under the name CollectCents.
+The main office is at 255 Consumers Road, Suite 400, in North York (Toronto).

 Contact Credit Bureau of Canada Collections